 Roku lays off 300 workers and removes streaming content to save money

-The company hasn’t announced which content it would be removing from its various streaming and whether or not these cuts would be culled from third-party providers or from in-house projects like the recently-released Weird Al biopic.
+The company hasn’t announced which content it would be removing from its various streaming platforms and whether or not these cuts would be culled from third-party providers or from in-house projects like the recently-released Weird Al biopic.
 Roku’s so serious about these cuts that it’s willing to pony up $65 million for impairment charges after deleting this content, according to an SEC filing.
 Additionally, the company’s planning on forking over $45 million to $65 million to supply outgoing employees with severance benefits and up to $200 million for abandoning office space.

 This is Roku’s third round of job cuts in less than a year.
 Back in November, it laid off 200 staffers, with 200 more let go in March of this year.
 That’s a grand total of 700 pink slips, representing around 25 percent of the total workforce.
 As expected, the company also announced that it’s holding off on new hires for the being.

-After this round of restructuring and affiliated impairment charges, Roku hopes for an increase in Q3 net revenue to $835 to $875 million, with adjusted earnings before interest, taxes, depreciation and amortization (EBITDA) in the negative $20 million range, up from negative $40 million.
-However, even Roku admits these figures are uncertain, noting in a Q2 letter to shareholders that the “macro environment continued to create uncertainty,” given the ongoing WGA and SAG-AFTRA strikes.
+After this round of restructuring and affiliated impairment charges, Roku hopes for an increase in Q3 net revenue to $835 to $875 million, with adjusted earnings before interest, , depreciation and amortization (EBITDA) in the negative $20 million range, up from negative $40 million.
+However, even Roku admits these figures are uncertain, noting in a Q2 letter to shareholders that the “macro continued to create uncertainty,” given the ongoing WGA and SAG-AFTRA strikes.

 Source link